-3 The countries which have undergone the COP country assessment are: Albania, Armenia, Belgium, Bosnia and Herzegovina, Croatia, Malta, Montenegro, Poland, Republic of Moldova and Romania.
+&lt;sup>4 The countries which have undergone the COP country assessment are: Albania, Armenia, Belgium, Bosnia and Herzegovina, Croatia, Malta, Montenegro, Poland, Republic of Moldova and Romania.

-- above, such wording is considered ambiguous and might lead to too broad an interpretation or confusion about the application of the article. - 16.
-Bulgaria provides only for the recognition of a foreign judgment in case an international agreement has been signed with the State whose court has issued the ruling. - 17.
-For the successful consideration of previous foreign decisions, the 32 States Parties which implemented domestic legislation with regard to Article 11 generally have a strong framework for data exchange and mutual legal assistance in place, through their accession to the Convention (CETS no. 198) or other international instruments, such as the European Convention on Mutual Assistance in Criminal Matters (CETS no. 30) or the European Criminal Records Information System (ECRIS) of the European Union. - 18.
+- 16. Bulgaria provides only for the recognition of a foreign judgment in case an international agreement has been signed with the State whose court has issued the ruling. - 17.
+For the successful consideration of previous foreign decisions, the 33 States Parties which implemented domestic legislation with regard to Article 11 generally have a strong framework for data exchange and mutual legal assistance in place, through their accession to the Convention (CETS no. 198) or other international instruments, such as the European Convention on Mutual Assistance in Criminal Matters (CETS no. 30) or the European Criminal Records Information System (ECRIS) of the European Union. - 18.
 Only two States Parties (Azerbaijan and the United Kingdom) have not adopted any legislative or other measures to grant powers to their authorities to take previous foreign decisions into account. - 19.
-Since the explanatory report of the Convention on Article 11 suggests that recidivism accounts for aggravating circumstances or a harsher penalty, 22 States (i.e. 65% of all States Parties) have directly adopted such measures.
-In 16 of these States (Armenia, Bosnia & Herzegovina, Denmark, Greece, Hungary, Latvia, Republic of Moldova, the Netherlands, Romania, San Marino, Serbia, Slovak Republic, Spain, "the former Yugoslav Republic of Macedonia", Ukraine and the United Kingdom), repetition accounts for aggravating circumstances; in the six other States (Albania, Malta, Poland, Portugal, Sweden and Turkey), repetition of a criminal offence leads to a harsher penalty.
-In 9 States Parties (i.e. 26% of all States Parties), recidivism does not necessarily account for aggravating circumstances or a harsher penalty, but the fact of repetition is taken into account when determining the penalty.
+Since the explanatory report of the Convention on Article 11 suggests that recidivism accounts for aggravating circumstances or a harsher penalty, 23 States (i.e. 67% of all States Parties) have directly adopted such measures.
+In 16 of these States (Armenia, Bosnia & Herzegovina, Denmark, Greece, Hungary, Latvia, Republic of Moldova, the Netherlands, Romania, San Marino, Serbia, Slovak Republic, Spain, "the former Yugoslav Republic of Macedonia", Ukraine and the United Kingdom), repetition accounts for aggravating circumstances; in the eights other States (Albania, Bulgaria, Malta, Monaco, Poland, Portugal, Sweden and Turkey), repetition of a criminal offence leads to a harsher penalty.
+In 9 States Parties (i.e. 24% of all States Parties), recidivism does not necessarily account for aggravating circumstances or a harsher penalty, but the fact of repetition is taken into account when determining the penalty.
 This situation is indicated by using the term 'not necessarily' in the annexed table.
 Three responses to the questionnaire were not conclusive on whether repetition of an offence, either conducted abroad or domestically, accounts for aggravating circumstances or a harsher penalty.
 States Parties concerned clarified this during the discussion of the report by the COP. - 20.
-Finally, it is difficult to conclude whether the provision of Article 11 has been applied in practice by the States Parties, as many respondents do not maintain statistics on the matter, or have not included cases in their response to the questionnaire.
+Finally, it is difficult to conclude whether the provision of Article 11 has been applied in practice by the States Parties, as many respondents do not maintain statistics on the matter or have-not included cases in their response to the questionnaire.
 However, twelve States Parties (Bosnia and Herzegovina, Italy, Malta, Montenegro, Poland, Republic of Moldova, Romania, Serbia, Slovenia, "the former Yugoslav Republic of Macedonia", Turkey and Ukraine) were able to demonstrate that they have applied measures with regard to the effective implementation of the provision.
 These States have supported their responses with either the number of data exchanges (e.g. Turkey), the number of bilateral agreements for the exchange of criminal records (e.g. Serbia) or specific cases in which mutual legal assistance was requested (e.g. Montenegro).
 Italy provided the numbers of proceedings initiated for the recognition of foreign criminal judgments for the purposes of international recidivism.
 Slovenia provided a case in which the court's power to recognise foreign decisions was acknowledged by the Slovenian Supreme Court.